lethalbit/Nox/README.md

 In either case, simpling running `meson build` from the root of the repository will be sufficient and place all of the build files in the `build` subdirectory.

-**NOTE**: All targets and interfaces may not be enabled by default, ensure that the target and the applicable interfaces you want to use are enabled in the `targets` and `interfaces` configuration options.
-Only the valid options that are listed there are supported.
-For a full list of supported interfaces and targets see the table(s) in the sections above.

 ### Building

 Once you have configured Nox appropriately, to simply build and install simply run the following: